ChenQian0618/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Mechanical Engineering
+  - course: PhD candidate in Mechanical Engineering
     institution: Shanghai Jiaotong University
     year: now
   - course: BSc in Mechatronic